IBMA Hall of Honor. Mandolin. Legend.

 I think when we all get to Heaven we’re gonna find out that Everett Lilly is God’s favorite mandolin player– and mine too! — Marty Stuart

-Singer and mandolinist Everett Lilly is one of the great pioneers in bluegrass music and one of its most influential musicians.
+Singer and mandolinist Everett Lilly was one of the great pioneers in bluegrass music and one of its most influential musicians.
 Everett and his brother, Bea (Michel Burt Lilly) began their career as a brother duet in the late 1930’s by singing in churches and playing shows near their home in Clear Creek, West Virginia.
 Soon The Lilly Brothers became regulars on radio, eventually playing on such shows as the WWVA Wheeling Jamboree in Wheeling, West Virginia, further increasing their popularity.

 Everett rejoined Bea in 1952 and they relocated to Boston.
 There, along with banjoist Don Stover— and, for a while, fiddler Tex Logan— they began an amazing sixteen-year gig as the house band at the Hillbilly Ranch and performed daily radio shows on WCOP.
 They also recorded a number of excellent and highly influential LPs, introducing a whole new regional audience and a new generation to bluegrass music.